<<< This is a post primarily aimed at non-police readers. >>>

 Senior detectives – Inspector to Chief Superintendent – are also sometimes referred to as Senior Investigating Officers.
 The more serious the matter, the more senior the SIO.
 So murders are usually Detective Chief Inspectors or Detective Superintendents.
 Serious violence or sexual offences, Detective Inspectors or Detective Chief Inspectors … and so on.

 Likely to be the ones supporting on MHA processes; investigating volume offences against NHS staff by inpatients, detaining people under s136 MHA and locating / recovering AWOL patients, etc..

 At least two or three in each area at any time, as well as others working in “Custody” and control rooms.
-They are the first port-of-call for queries about police responses.
+They are the first port-of-call for escalating of any queries about police responses to incidents.

 Police Inspector – Senior operational officer 24/7.
 Oversees all officers on duty at that time – there is usually just one “duty inspector” in operational command at any time.